IQSS/askdataverse/askdata/README.md

 * the generated SQL query can be too large for the context window of the LLM
 * if the data is too large the tool may fail to launch (out of memory)
 * the notifications appear at the bottom of the web page
+* works only on tabular data

 ## Plans:
 * fix some of the above issues
 * add basic statistical analysis functionalities
 * add basic plotting functionalities
+* extend to other data formats

 ## Deploy to [ShinyApps.io](https://www.shinyapps.io)
 At present ShinyApps.io supports only python 3.10 so make sure your local environment is based on this release.